-Step 5 On the search results interface, select an event video file/picture file and double click to start playing the video.
+Step 5 On the search results interface, select an event video file/picture file and click to start playing the video or double click to play the picture.

-Figure 10-11 Event Files
+Figure 10-8 Event Files

-Step 6 You can click or button to play 30s backward or forward.
+Step 6 You can click or button to select the previous or next event.

-- Refer to Chapter 10 and Chapter 12 VCA Event Alarm for details for event and alarm settings. - Refer to Chapter 7.7 Configure Event Triggered Recording for the event triggered recording/capture settings.
+- Refer to Chapter 11 Event and Alarm Settings and Chapter 12 VCA Event Alarm for details for event and alarm settings. - Refer to Chapter 7.7 Configure Event Triggered Recording for the event triggered recording/capture settings.

-10.1.8 Play by Sub-periods
+10.1.6 Play by Sub-periods